Yes, you can buy an electricity generating bike. It's called the RE:GEN, and we're now taking pre-orders for 2022 delivery.

 - For the commercial bike (gyms and businesses): Generate and Store up to 250W per hour of riding

 So yes, you can buy an electricity-generating bike.
-To find out more about the RE:GEN visit our experience page.
-To pre-order your bike, head to our product ordering page.
+Find out more and pre-order yours today.

 What About Exercise Equipment That Generates Electricity?